DamianMacG/Node-Natours/README.md

 ## Features

-- **User Authentication**: Sign up and log in securely to your Natours account.
+- **User Authentication**: Sign up and log in securely to your NATours account.
-- **Browse Tours**: Discover a wide selection of travel experiences curated by Natours.
+- **Browse Tours**: Discover a wide selection of travel experiences curated by NATours.
 - **Book Experiences**: Reserve your desired tours hassle-free.
 - **Secure Payments**: Safely complete transactions using our payment gateway.
 - **User Profiles**: Manage your bookings and personal information conveniently.